 - Once you have removed the cupcakes from the oven, leave them to cool in the tray on a cool rack.
 If your cupcakes have risen a little more than you intended, place a bread board on top of the tray of cupcakes immediately after you take them out of the oven.
 Remove the board again after about a minute.
 Your cupcakes will now be flat, making them easier to decorate.

-Use a piping bag to pipe a pretty swirl or circle of buttercream onto the cooled cupcakes.
-Press out heart shapes from the stroopwafels.
+- Decoration: Use a piping bag to pipe a pretty swirl or circle of buttercream onto the cooled cupcakes.
+Press out heart shapes from the Stroopwafels.
 Shaped cookie cutters are available from various shops including those specialising in baking supplies.
-Metal ones are the best for cutting stroopwafels.
-Decorate the buttercream with the stroopwafel hearts and finish off the cupcakes with sugar hearts or sugar pearls.
+Metal ones are the best for cutting Stroopwafels.
+Decorate the buttercream with the Stroopwafel hearts and finish off the cupcakes with sugar hearts or sugar pearls.